 Whether you're after a HomePod smart speaker, an iPhone or iPad, the excellent Apple TV 4K or a new pair of AirPods or Beats headphones, you'll naturally want the cheapest price.

-Apple doesn't make a habit of big discounts, but it's always worth shopping around as you can nearly always get a few quid off here and there.
-And finding the best iPhone deals takes some digging.
+Apple doesn't make a habit of big discounts, but it's always worth shopping around as you can nearly always get a few quid off here and there – you just need to do the digging.

 Ubiquity appears to have fostered acceptance, and AirPods no longer draw the slightly mocking glances they once did.
 In 2016, the originals introduced flawless true wireless technology and average sound quality.
 Now, though, we have a next-generation model, which sprinkles a little more pixie dust over proceedings.
 The 2nd-gen AirPods make improvements in sound quality and feature unbeatable Bluetooth usability, securing their four-star review and a solid recommendation for those after a combination of convenience, reliability and good performance.

-The HomePod is our favourite smart speaker, so its current £40 discount deserves to be noted.
+The HomePod is our favourite smart speaker, garnering five stars when we reviewed it at its original price of £319, so its current £40 discount deserves to be noted.
 It may, predictably, be incredibly Apple-centric - it's almost wholly reliant on an iPhone and Apple Music account - but it also delivers superb sound considering the size and money.
-A weighty sound and compact styling, and Siri's slowly-improving skills, make for an enticing package for Apple lovers.
+A weighty delivery and compact styling, and Siri's enhanced, music-specific skills, make for an enticing package for Apple lovers.

 Apple TV 4K

 The latest Apple TV box sees Apple embracing 4K and HDR – great news, because it shines a light on specs that we want to see become as popular as possible.
 What’s more, the Apple TV 4K box itself brings with it a whole load of 4K HDR movies to streaming for the first time.
-This box delivers all the key UK catch-up TV services, the biggest library of 4K HDR films, Dolby Atmos – and great, all-round performance.
-Recommended - especially as it's been reduced by £20.
+This box delivers all the key UK catch-up TV services, the biggest library of 4K HDR films available anywhere, Dolby Atmos – and great, all-round performance.
+Recommended - especially as it's now available from some retailers with a £20 discount.
 Every little helps, after all.